amosproj/amos2022ss04-digital-identity/Documentation/dev/testing/frontend/TestingFrontend.md

 ### Async and Clock

 By default, Jasmine waits for any asynchronous operation, defined by a callback, promise or the async keyword, to be finished.
-Aside form this you can ensure to wait for _N_ internal ticks.
+Aside from this you can ensure to wait for _N_ internal ticks.
 See Jasmine Clock for this.

-TODO: add links to it
+See the [Jasmine Clock documentation](https://jasmine.github.io/api/2.6/Clock.html) for more information.

 # Angular Testing